Larvik: Geography

-Larvik occupies the southwestern corner of Vestfold, between Sandefjord in the east and the Langesundsfjord in the west.
-The coast stretches from the entrance to the Sandefjordsfjord and to the Langesundsfjord.
-The coastline consists of various beaches, bays, islets and skerries.
+Larvik occupies the southwestern corner of Vestfold county, between Sandefjord Municipality in the east and the Langesundsfjorden in the west.
+The coastline of Larvik stretches from the entrance to the Sandefjordsfjord and to the Langesundsfjord, with the Larviksfjorden in the middle.
+The coastline consists of various beaches, bays, islets, and skerries.
 The land is relatively flat along the coast and by the many bays, while the interior parts consist of large and hilly woodlands.
-Larger mountains are found along the border to Telemark County in the west.
-Berganvarden at 456 metres is the highest peak in Larvik municipality.
-It lies in northwestern Larvik, on the west side of Lågen River.
-The peak is situated at the border with Lardal and Siljan.
+Larger mountains are found along the border with Telemark County in the west.
+The municipality has a 110 km coastline, a listtle shorter than that of neighbouring Sandefjord Municipality.